gpilab/foray/src/tools/math/README.md

 Behavior
 - [x] text input is focused
-- [ ] Can be drag and dropped when render equation is dragged
-    - Compare how built in shapes handle this
 - [x] Double click on src text selects all
 - [x] Double click on shape selects all
-- [ ] On new shape creation, Editing mode should be entered
+- [x] On new shape creation, Editing mode should be entered
-    - [ ] All text should be selected
+    - [x] All text should be selected
-    - [ ] On shape duplication, shape should just be selected
+    - [x] On shape duplication, shape should just be selected
 - [x] Clicking on other editable shape immediately jumps to insert mode
     - [x] Double Click selects all text
 - [ ] "Enter" exits edit mode and goes to select mode

+- [?]
+Can be drag and dropped when render equation is dragged
+    - Compare how built in shapes handle this
+    - Frame object doesn't do this, so maybe it's not really necessary
 - [?]
 Multi line edits?
     - [?] new line = rendered line break?